Go to the Projects Page to see Julia’s ongoing project, Postcards for the Reef!

 Julia lives near Port Noarlunga in South Australia.
 She teaches drawing and also runs printmaking workshops for schools and community groups.
-Her work can be seen at the Hahndorf Academy, at the Kensington Gallery and at the Red Poles Gallery in Mclaren Vale on the Fleurieu Peninsula, and also at Alice & Co and at the PG Printmakers Gallery, which are both in Brunswick St., Fitzroy, Melbourne.
+Her work can be seen at the Hahndorf Academy and at the Red Poles Gallery in Mclaren Vale on the Fleurieu Peninsula, and also at Alice & Co and at the PG Printmakers Gallery, which are both in Brunswick St., Fitzroy, Melbourne.

-Nearly all Julia’s work is available in the form of greetings cards, which are for sale only at the Hahndorf Academy, Urban Cow Studio, Gallery M and Alice & Co, or they can be ordered directly from Julia via this website.
+Nearly all Julia’s work is available in the form of greetings cards, which can be bought at the Hahndorf Academy, Gallery M, Milan Rouge and Alice & Co, or you can visit Julia at her studio in Christies Beach ( by appointment, please contact Julia via this website).

 Julia occasionally runs beginners’ printmaking workshops, designed to help people make their own prints with the minimum of equipment.
 For more information about upcoming print workshops, visit Julia’s WordPress blog, Touchpaper Printmaking Tips.